Back arrow

 Hey Jane chart on different levels of bleeding during a medication abortion with pills: Lght, moderate, and heavy.

 These could be signs of complications and should be checked out right away.
-If you are a Hey Jane patient and are experiencing any of these symptoms, please call the urgent phone line listed in your treatment guide.
+If you are a Hey Jane patient and are experiencing any of these symptoms, please call the nursing phone line listed in your treatment guide.

 Is spotting after the abortion normal?